-- The Company's expectations regarding the financial impact and benefits of Project Horizon and its underlying initiatives, which could be impacted by several factors, including resource capacity to execute and the time required by the Company to complete the initiatives; - The FreshCo expansion in Western Canada, and Farm Boy and Longo's expansion in Ontario, including the Company's expectations regarding future operating results and profitability, the amount and timing of expenses, the projected number of store openings, and the location, feasibility and timing of construction, all of which may be impacted by construction schedules and permits, the economic environment and labour relations; - The Company's expectations of the duration and impact of the novel coronavirus ("COVID-19") on the business, supply chain and consumer behaviour, which may be impacted by the emergence of additional variants, future shutdowns or eased public health restrictions; - The Company's expectation of the impacts of cost inflationary pressures, which may be impacted by supplier relationships and negotiations and the macro economic environment; - The Company's expectation that labour shortages will not have further significant impact on supply chain challenges, which may be impacted by labour force availability; - The Company's expectations regarding the timing and amount of expenses relating to the completion of any future Customer Fulfilment Centres ("CFC"), which may be impacted by supply of materials and equipment, construction schedules and capacity of construction contractors; and - The Company's plans to repurchase for cancellation Non-Voting Class A shares under the normal course issuer bid which may be impacted by market and economic conditions, availability of sellers, changes in laws and regulations, and the results of operations.
+- Management's expectations regarding the scope and impact of the Cybersecurity Event (as defined in the "General Development of the Business" section), and the estimate of the impact on its financial results in 2024.
+These statements and expectations may be impacted by several factors including the nature, amount and timing of the insurance outcome; - The Company's plan to invest capital in its store network including store expansions and renovations and renovate approximately 20% to 25% of the network over the next three years which could be impacted by cost of materials, availability of contractors, operating results, and other macro-economic impacts; - The Company's expectation that it will continue its e-commerce expansion with Voilà, which may be impacted by future operating and capital costs, customer response and the performance of its technology provider, Ocado Group plc ("Ocado"); - The Company's plan to integrate Voilà and Grocery Gateway may be impacted by pre-existing supplier relationships; - The Company's expectation that it will continue to focus on driving efficiency and cost effectiveness initiatives which could be impacted by supplier relationships, labour relations, the macro-economic impacts; - The FreshCo expansion in Western Canada and Farm Boy expansion in Ontario, including the Company's expectations regarding future operating results and profitability, the amount and timing of expenses, the projected number of store openings, and the location, feasibility and timing of construction, all of which may be impacted by construction schedules and permits, the macro-economic environment and labour relations; - The Company's plans to further grow and enhance the Own Brand portfolio, which may be impacted by future operating costs and customer response; - The Company's aim of continued focus on store, enhanced focus on digital and data, and efficiency and cost control all of which could be impacted by several factors including a prolonged unfavourable macroeconomic environment and unforeseen business challenges, as well as the factors identified in the "Risk Management" section; - The Company's expectation of the impacts of cost inflationary pressures, which may be impacted by supplier relationships and negotiations and the macro-economic environment; - The Company's expectations regarding the amount and timing of expenses relating to the completion of any future Customer Fulfilment Centres ("CFCs"), which may be impacted by supply of materials and equipment, construction schedules and capacity of construction contractors; - The Company's expectations on the timing of the disposition of 56 retail fuel sites in Western Canada, which may be impacted by regulatory approval and closing conditions; - The Company's expected contributions to its registered defined benefit plans, which could be impacted by fluctuations in capital markets;

+• The Company's plans to purchase for cancellation Non-Voting Class A shares under the normal course issuer bid, which may be impacted by market and macro-economic conditions, availability of sellers, changes in laws and regulations, and the results of operations.